daniel-molina/visualequation/doc/FORMALISM.md

 *   A Unicode representation of the operator.

-To debug the code and write examples, strings are also allowed instead of 0-args ops, being its content its latex code.
+To debug the code and write examples, strings are also allowed instead of 0-args ops, being its content its latex code or something else if it does not need to be displayed.

 > **Example**:
 >